17 Nostalgic '90s Songs That Still Give You All The Feels

 16. "Bittersweet Symphony" — The Verve, 1997

 Almost 20 years later, I can tell you that this one holds up as a pretty solid description of what it's like to be an adult.
+Plus, it probably rushes you back to the cult-classic '99 film, Cruel Intentions.

 17. "I Knew I Loved You" — Savage Garden, 1999